yasitha18243/aws-terraform-node-app/README.md

 - CloudWatch monitoring
 - Secrets Manager

-## What This Project Builds so far
+## What This Project Builds So Far

 - VPC with public and private subnets across 2 AZs
 - Application Load Balancer - Public Facing